frankliu197/Git-tutorial/GIT.md

 # next few lines of output are cut
 ```

+If you want to see the commit graph of your project, use the following command.
   git log --all --decorate --oneline –graph
-    If you want to see the git graph of your project, use the following command.